GANEFO: Commemorative stamps

 A set of eight postage stamps were issued by Indonesia on November 10, 1963 to publicise the GANEFO.

 Medal table at 1st GANEFO

 In the first edition of GANEFO, China was the highest-ranking country with 68 gold medals, Soviet Union the second, followed by the United Arab Republic on the third, Indonesia the fourth, and North Korea the fifth.
-In all, 48 countries reportedly won medals.
+In all, 26 countries reportedly won medals.

 2nd GANEFO (1st Asian GANEFO)

 The second edition of GANEFO had been planned to be held in Cairo, United Arab Republic, in 1967, but this was cancelled for various political reasons.

 The second GANEFO was held in Phnom Penh, Cambodia, on 25 November – 6 December 1966.

 Participating nations in 2nd GANEFO (1st Asian GANEFO)

 About 2,000 athletes participated in the 2nd edition of GANEFO from 17 nations (Cambodia, Ceylon, China PR, Indonesia, Iraq, Japan, North Korea, Laos, Lebanon, Mongolia, Nepal, Pakistan, Palestine, Singapore, Syria, North Vietnam and Yemen).
-The games were opened by Prince Sihanouk, the prime minister of Cambodia.
+The games were opened by then Prince Sihanouk, the then Chief of State of Cambodia.

 The second GANEFO was restricted to Asia, except Guinea which participated in the qualifying tournament in Pyongyang, North Korea, on 1–11 August 1965.
 Consequently, only 17 Asian countries participated in the second tournament in Phnom Penh, Cambodia, on 25 November – 6 December 1966 which was named '1st Asian GANEFO'.